njhofmann/portolve/README.md

 "breeding" between solutions.
 The exact objective function, solution representation, and other details are usually implementation details usually determined by the context of the problem at hand.
 % more implementation details? learn more at..?
-Either way, the hope is that over time, better generations are bred leading to better solutions.
+Either way, the hope is that over time, better generations pressured for leading to better solutions.

 This framework provides a wide range of "drag-and-drop" evolutionary algorithmic techniques, objection functions, and a various number of other parameters - all that is needed is some collection of assets and some history